Martini-Force-Field-Initiative/MartiniGlass/docs/source/tutorials/index.rst

 =========

 These are step by step tutorials to follow to use MartiniGlass practically.
 It is recommended that they are followed in order.
+The requirements for the tutorials are that you have MartiniGlass installed in your Python environment, and that you have a version of Gromacs installed and sourced.